stormuk/pepper/README.md

     - IdleTime

 ##### Actions
+    - DismissHumans - to ask any humans present to leave the room (for mapping)
+    - PromptForBatteryCharge - to ask to be plugged in when battery is low
+    - StopListening - to cancel any active listening actions

 ##### Helpers
+    - DoMapping
+    - SaveLocation
+    - ClearLocations
+    - GoToLocation
+    - HoldAwareness
+    - ReleaseAwareness

 ## Remote Monitoring
+### Android Studio
+When running an application from Android Studio it is possible to view live debug information in the "Logcat" pane, usually accessed from the bottom left of the window.

 ### ABOD3
 Load the plan file and see the elements highlighted as the POSH planner considers and prioritises them.

 ### Web app
 To be documented as development continues.
 Currently this consists of a simple ruby script which listens for logging events from the robot and then passes them on to a websockets-enabled Rails app for display.

+# Credits
+The code in this repository depends heavily on earlier projects, including:

+* ABOD3
+* ABOD3AR
+* BOD-UNity-Game

+This section needs to be filled out with links and names.